supreet11agrawal/Proposal/Proposal.md

 Implementing multivariate distributions will help me understand more how I should implement stochastic processes.
 In this period I would like to introduce a few more multivariate distributions to Sympy.

 In this period, I would also like to work upon [`JointRV`](https://github.com/sympy/sympy/blob/master/sympy/stats/joint_rv_types.py#L22).
 As of now, the set for each component for a `JointRV` is equal to the set of all integers, which can not be changed.
 I will try to add support for custom sets which will be provided by the user.

+#### Stage 3
+---

+I would start working on stochastic distributions in this period.
+A new file `stochastic.py` will contain all the different types of stochastic processes.

+For each different process, there will be a different class which stores different information related to the process in form of objects.
+I will start off with Random Walks during this stage.

 ### TimeLine